WEDNESDAY, JULY 27, 2011 COLORADO SPRINGS, CO

 I was on somebody’s roof having a doubt attack.
 A roofing company had hired me to shoot one of their nicer projects to use in a brochure.
 I was wondering how I was going to make photos of a roofing job, of all things, that would actually be appealing enough for a compelling marketing piece.
 This wasn’t going to be nearly as easy to get great shots as a trip to a botanical garden!

-Then it hit me: “Hinson, just use the same 5 factors for fantastic photography that you’ve taught so many others to use!”
+Then it hit me: “Hinson, just use the same five principles for fantastic photography that you’ve been teaching your students!”
 (Duh!
-Even the guy who teaches the secrets sometimes slips into default thinking.)
+Proof that even the guy who “preaches the gospel of Visually Appealing” can have momentary lapses.)

-Too many photographers, amateurs and, uh, even pros alike, use mainly their (our) gut instincts to inform their (our) decisions of what to shoot and how to shoot it.
+Too many of us photographers, amateurs pros alike, use mainly our gut instincts to inform our decisions of what to shoot and how to shoot it.
 Sometimes that works.
 Sometimes not.
 Rolling the dice does not a great photographer make.

-LESSON LEARNED: If the 5ive Factors for Fantastic Photography can work on a mundane roof, which happily happened here, imagine what they can do for whatever YOU like to shoot!
+LESSON LEARNED: Because the 5ive Factors for Fantastic Photography works even on a mundane roof, which happily happened here, imagine what they can do for YOU and what you like to shoot!
 (Assuming YOU shoot more interesting stuff!)

 GUT INSTINCTS ALONE ARE UNRELIABLE